-Instructions: To gra below. nt consent to s share data, p lease check the box in the "Grant Consent" column beside the agenc y or agencies listed To withdraw previous sly granted cor nsent, please check the b ox in the "Withdraw Consent" column.
-Participant Name: Date Grant Consent Withdraw Consent Agency/Organization All agencies listed below Kansas Board of Regents, Adult Education Centers, and Kansas Postsecondary Educational Institutions Kansas Department of Commerce, including workforce partners receiving federal funds Kansas Department for Aging and Disability Services Kansas Department for Children and Families Kansas Department of Health and Environment Kansas Department of Corrections Kansas State Department of Education name, address, socia outcomes.
-Shared da information to prepar al security num ata may help d e reports and nber, date of letermine if I evaluate pro birth, GED® qualify for cagrams. hare my data with one another.
+Instructions: To grant consent to share data, please check the box in the "Grant Consent" column beside the agency or agencies listed i o withdraw previo usiy granted co nsent, piease e cneck the b ox in the "Withdraw Consent" column.
+Participant Name: Date Grant Consent Withdraw Consent Agency/Organization All agencies listed below Kansas Board of Regents, Adult Education Centers, and Kansas Postsecondary Educational Institutions - Kansas Department of Commerce, including workforce partners receiving federal funds Kansas Department for Aging and Disability Services 1 Kansas Department for Children and Families Kansas Department of Health and Environment Kansas Department of Corrections Kansas State Department of Education name, address, soc outcomes.
+Shared information to prepared understand that I cial security nur data may help are reports and can withdraw c is form and sub mber, date of determine if I evaluate pro onsent at any birth, GED® qualify for cagrams. hare my data with one another.
 Shared data may include exam scores, other test results, transcripts, employment areer and training services.
-My consent also allows these , goals, and agencies to use my form and sub- ndraw consent, I may contact the agency or check the "Vabove.
-I understand that withdrawing consent will stop th I understand that my consent is vol untary.
-No se ervices will b e denied if I do not provide consent.
-By signing I acknowle agencies as checked nt consent o r withdraw pr reviously granted consent for the sharing of my personal data between the Parent/Guardian or Student Signa ature (as app ropriate) Date to,
+My consent also allows these hdraw consent, I may contact the agency or check the "Vabove.
+I understand that withdrawing consent will stop the , goals, and e agencies to use m Vithdraw Consent" understand that m ny consent is vo luntary.
+No s ervices will b e denied if I do not provide consent.
+By signing I acknow agencies as checke ant consent c or withdraw p reviously granted consent for the sharing of my personal data between the Parent/Guardian of or Student Sign ature (as app ropriate) Date to,